mako-framework/docs/08_learn_more/00_command_bus.md

 		}
 	}

-As previously mentioned, you can re-use your commands anywere in your application.
+As previously mentioned, you can re-use your commands anywhere in your application.
 Here we'll dispatch our command from a console command, and as you can see we haven't had to duplicate any of the user creation code.

 	<?php